How Overland Expo Became A Must-Attend Outdoors Event

 It's hard to imagine a better environment for a fan of rugged outdoor adventure than Overland Expo.
 (Okay, maybe a swatch of undiscovered BLM land.)
 At each event, hundred of vendors showcase the best and newest off-road travel and camping gear.
 Classes for experts and beginners are held, as are various panels and demonstrations.

 Most importantly, outside of soaking up information, Overland Expo is an opportunity for the overlanding community to rub shoulders, dine on delicious meals and take in some live music.
-Just ahead of the final Overland Expo East event of the year, we spoke with Overland Expo's Film Festival curator Chris Bradley (yep, they even have a film fest) about how its grown, what overlanding is, and why people keep coming back.
+We spoke with Overland Expo's Film Festival curator Chris Bradley (yep, they even have a film fest) about how its grown, what overlanding is, and why people keep coming back.

 How would you describe the evolution of Overland Expo from its first days til now?